lutraconsulting/mergin-docs/www/pages/working-with-qgis-plugin.md

 	**Note:** There should be only one QGIS project (qgs or qgz file) within the folder (or subfolders).

-The plugin allows you to create the project under your own name or an organization you are a member of, provided that you have write access to the name space.
+The plugin allows you to create the project under your own name or an organization you are a member of, provided that you are owner or admin of the organisation.

 ### Cloning an existing project

-With the plugin, you can make a copy of one of your existing projects or the ones shared with you.
+With the plugin, you can make a copy of one of your existing projects, the ones shared with you or a public project.
 Simply right-click on the project under the **Browser panel > Mergin** and select **Clone**.
 In the new window, select the **Owner** from the drop-down menu and type your new **Project Name**.

 <p align="center"><img src="../images/qgis-plugin/clone.png" width="50%"></p>